-Though no one in their right mind would label me as a professional calligrapher, I had taken a calligraphy class back in the 7th grade (I was 12 years old).
+Though no one in their right mind would label me as a professional calligrapher, I had taken a calligraphy class back in the 7th grade (I was 12 years old) as an extra-curricular activity.
 Note that this class was the ONLY type of so called “training” I had for it.

-Though I never pursued it further, calligraphy was one of those things that just “stuck” with me.
-It felt natural and over the years, I had found it to be extremely useful when writing notes on “Thank You” cards to clients as well on “Congratulations” & “Happy Birthday” cards for my friends and family.
+While I never pursued it further, calligraphy was one of those things that just “stuck” with me.
+It felt natural and over the years, I had found it to be extremely useful when writing notes on “Thank You” cards for sponsors & clients as well on “Congratulations” & “Happy Birthday” cards for friends and family.

-My friend had received a couple of these cards herself in the past and had mentioned that she liked my calligraphy.
+My friend had received a couple of these cards herself and had mentioned that she liked my calligraphy.
 So, out of sheer desperation, she proceeded to call me.